 Here’s what all the fuss is about.

 Sections 7 and 8 of the National Labor Relations Act applies to both union and nonunion employers.
-It’s the provision that protects employees’ rights to talk to each other about wages, hours and working conditions, and decide if they want to organize into a union.
+These are the provisions that protect employees’ rights to talk to each other about wages, hours, and working conditions, and decide if they want to organize into a union.

 Since employees talk to each other on Facebook and Twitter about work, the NLRB has decided it should be the social media policy police.
 So it’s combing the nuances of social media policies everywhere to save the world from . . . something.
 I have no idea what.